uyuni-project/uyuni-rfc/accepted/00075-api-versioning.md

 TODO: adjust the following to the chosen solution.
 The following text is just a skeleton that needs to be ehnanced.
+TODO: mention also that levels are not mutually exclusive

 ### Level 0: No checking
 API consumers do not check anything and call the method directly.
 In